 Comes with a rain cover and a run-away strap.
 Both items are useless in my opinion.
 I would like to see a cup holder instead.

 - High price.
-Almost $350 is a lot of an umbrella stroller.
-The good news is that this one should last you for years an multiple kids.
-I always say, you get what you paid for.
+Almost $350 is a lot for an umbrella stroller.
+The good news is that this one should last you for years and multiple kids.
+I always say you get what you paid for.

 - No travel system option.
 The competition is tough these days and many other umbrella models have a travel system option.
-I guess they decided not to bother with it because most parents buy umbrella model after 6 month (that’s when you are already fed up with carrying around that huge travel system stroller and want to downsize to something lighter)
+I guess they decided not to bother with it because most parents buy umbrella models after 6 months (that’s when you are already fed up with carrying around that huge travel system stroller and want to downsize to something lighter)

 Here is a great video overview.